Table of contents

 Early Years teams regulate, inspect and report on early years services to make sure early years providers meet Minimum Standards in Northern Ireland.

-Childcare settings inspected include day nurseries, playgroups, out-of-school care, childminders, summer and holiday schemes and creches.
-Early Years Teams also work with childcare providers to improve their service and ensure all children receive safe, high-quality learning, care and development opportunities.
+Early Years Teams also work with childcare providers to improve services and ensure children receive safe, high-quality learning, care and development opportunities.

 Nursery inspections: How are nurseries rated in Northern Ireland?